Ben Wallace (politician): Member of UK Parliament

-Wallace faced local criticism after it was revealed that in 2008 he made the fourth-highest expenses claim of any MP, claiming £175,523 on top of his £63,000 salary.
-However, he defended this by arguing that his constituency had an electorate that was nearly 20% larger than the average one in England.

 Junior ministerial roles and EU referendum

-Following his re-election to Parliament in 2010, Wallace was appointed as parliamentary private secretary (PPS) to the then-Justice Secretary and Lord Chancellor, and later minister without portfolio in the Cabinet Office, Kenneth Clarke.
-On 4 September 2012, Wallace turned down a position as a Lord Commissioner of the Treasury during the cabinet reshuffle to remain Clarke's PPS.
+Following his re-election to Parliament in 2010, Wallace was appointed as parliamentary private secretary (PPS) to the then Justice Secretary and Lord Chancellor, and later minister without portfolio in the Cabinet Office, Kenneth Clarke.
+On 4 September 2012, Wallace turned down a position as a government whip during the cabinet reshuffle to remain Clarke's PPS.
 He voted against the Marriage (Same Sex Couples) Act 2013, which legalised same-sex marriage in England and Wales.
 In July 2014, as Clarke returned to the back benches, Wallace was again offered a job in Government as a whip.
 This time he accepted.
 Also in 2014, he became an early supporter of a future leadership bid by Boris Johnson, who was not then in parliament.

-In May 2015 Wallace was promoted to Parliamentary Under-Secretary of State in the Northern Ireland Office.
+In May 2015, Wallace was promoted to Parliamentary Under-Secretary of State in the Northern Ireland Office.
 Early in 2016, with the approach of the European Union referendum, Boris Johnson was wavering between Leave and Remain, and Wallace advised him strongly to support Remain, as taking the Leave side would mean being allied with "clowns".
 Wallace himself supported the Remain side before the referendum.
-After it had been won by Leave, David Cameron resigned as party leader.
-Johnson at once launched a leadership campaign run by Wallace and Lynton Crosby.
-However, a week later, after Michael Gove had decided to stand as well, Johnson withdrew.

-The new Prime Minister, Theresa May, promoted Wallace to Minister of State for Security in the Home Office.
-He voted for her Brexit withdrawal agreement in early 2019, and against any referendum on a Brexit withdrawal agreement.

-In December 2017, Wallace’s ministerial portfolio was extended to include economic crime.
+After Leave had won the referendum, David Cameron resigned as party leader.
+The new Prime Minister Theresa May promoted Wallace to Minister of State for Security in the Home Office.
+He voted for her Brexit withdrawal agreement in early 2019, and against any referendum on that agreement.
+In December 2017, Wallace's ministerial portfolio was extended to include economic crime.
 He was Security Minister during the terror attacks of 2017 and the attempted assassination of Sergei Skripal in Salisbury.
 Wallace was appointed to the Privy Council for his role in coordinating the government response to the 2017 Westminster attack.